-The deployment of Arkansas’ education system has a storied history and is, to this day, our State’s standard-bearer for local control.
+The deployment of Arkansas’s education system has a storied history and is, to this day, our state’s standard-bearer for local control.
 Facilitated by administrators and respected leaders from across the gamut of Arkansas’s education system, the class will be immersed in one of our state’s greatest responsibilities and challenges.

 Government & Military: